 You can define the RuleID, if you do not define an ID, the system generates one automatically.
 As Data Source Alias, you have to enter the data source alias, e.g. DS_1.
 As Position you can choose between Before, After, BelowHeader or BesideHeader.
 For PositionBy you can enter one of the following elements:

-A new feature of Analysis Office 2.3 is a macro called SAPOpenWorkbook.
+A new feature of Analysis for Office 2.3 is a macro called SAPOpenWorkbook.
 Some of you maybe know the old sapbex.xla!SAPBExReadWorkbook or the BExAnalyzer.xla!runWorkbook command.

 The user guide explanation for this macro is: